Will I Become A Ghost When I Die?

 Location Location Location

-Where you live or spend your time in life can also effect your likelihood to return as a ghost.
+Where you live or spend your time in life can also affect your likelihood to return as a ghost.
 Some of the most commonly haunted locations in the UK are parks, schools, hospitals, and hotels.
 So being murdered in a park will help you achieve your dream of becoming a ghost.
 It may also help to be a teacher who died in a classroom.
 Doctors or patients with a strong attachment to a hospital also stand a good chance, as do hoteliers or frequent visitors to a hotel.

 But according to records of reported sightings, theatres are almost always haunted often by a murdered actor.
 One famous example of a case of this nature is at London's famous Adelphi Theatre.
 The theatre's stage door at the back of the building was the scene of a murder in 1897.
 An actor by the name of William Terris was stabbed by a fellow actor as he arrived for the evening's performance of the play 'The Secret Service'.
 As Terris lay dying on the floor he vowed to gathering spectators that he "would be back".
 Since then, tourists walking past the stage door have reported seeing a shadowy figure.
 Witnesses later identified the figure as the murdered actor.